Cj-bc/slacker/README.md

  * make the core part
  * get user id and IM id to send DM
   * user.list & im.list methots
+ * open slack app when slacker is called with -o option or sonething like that.
  * automatically get a token   -> someday

 #problems I have